popcorns41/solar-system-portfolio/readme.md

 # Welcome

 Welcome to my personal 3D portofolio website!
 Current platform support is desktop and tablet.
-Please note this is not a final product yet!
+Please note this is not a final product yet, current implementing a static version of the website and working on bugs.

 # 3D Portfolio – Model Credits and Inspiration